incoresemi/river_core/docs/source/introduction.rst

 - The language chosen to build the target could be classical HDLs like Verilog, VHDL, or advanced languages like `BSV <https://github.com/B-Lang-org/bsc>`_, `Chisel <https://www.chisel-lang.org/>`_, etc all the way to High Level
-  Synthesis langauges.
-Each of these languages offer a wide variety of features which inturn defines the capabilities of target developed.
+  Synthesis languages.
+Each of these languages offer a wide variety of features which in turn defines the capabilities of target developed.
 - Each implementation can vary in its choice of the sub extensions of the ISA begin supported.
-This choice is typically driven by the end-use or end-domain being targgeted.
+This choice is typically driven by the end-use or end-domain being targeted.
 - Implementation can vary significantly in their micro-architectural designs, while still being compatible to the RISC-V ISA.
-A deeply pipelined core mayb be optimized for higher performance, while another core supporting the same sub-extensions may have a shorter pipeline and be optimized for area and power.
+A deeply pipelined core maybe be optimized for higher performance, while another core supporting the same sub-extensions may have a shorter pipeline and be optimized for area and power.
 - Core generators are also becoming quite common nowadays.
-For eg, the `Chromite <https://chromite.readthedocs.io>`_ core generator from InCore is capable of configuring and controlling major aspects of the ISA and the micro-architecture and therby generating a customized core for the end-user.
+For eg., the `Chromite <https://chromite.readthedocs.io>`_ core generator from InCore is capable of configuring and controlling major aspects of the ISA and the micro-architecture and thereby generating a customized core for the end-user.

 Irrespective of the above choice, one of the most common challenges faced by any RISC-V design would be : **Verification**.
-As is well known, it is crucial to enable verification at the very begining of the design stage.
+As is well known, it is crucial to enable verification at the very beginning of the design stage.
 In order to verify a RISC-V processor one would require:

 - An RTL/Target which needs to be tested.
 This target can be characterized by